 Sprout Social pricing plans

 Most social media management tools are made up of multiple pricing tiers.
 Sprout Social offers three tiered pricing plans: Standard, Professional, and Advanced.
-All plans are paid on a per user basis, and unlike some paid services, this rate is fixed – meaning that you won’t save more money if you register more users.
+All plans are paid on a per user per month basis, and unlike some paid services, this rate is fixed – meaning that unfortunately, you won’t save money per person, if you register more users.

-Unlike a lot of social media management tools, Sprout doesn't have a free tier.
 We recommend testing out Sprout Social via its free trial, available for all tiers.
-You won’t even have to attach a card to gain access, so there’s zero commitment from your end.
+You won’t have to attach a card to gain access, so there’s zero commitment from your end.

 Standard pricing plan – $99 per user

-Sprout Social’s lowest tier is admittedly still pretty pricey, sitting at $99 per user.
+Sprout Social’s lowest tier is admittedly still pretty pricey, sitting at $99 per user per month.
 Sprout claims that this tier includes “the essential tools for getting started,” and they’re not wrong.
 It’s a pretty comprehensive plan – and it would want to be, for that price.

-When compared to its competitors, such as Hootsuite, Sprout’s lower tier falls short in almost every way.
-Sprout allows for five profiles over Hootsuite’s three, but that level of Hootsuite is free, while its first paid tier gives you 10 profiles for only $25.
+But when compared to its competitors, such as Hootsuite, Sprout’s lower tier falls short in almost every way.
+Sprout allows for five profiles over Hootsuite’s three, but that level of Hootsuite is free, while its first paid tier gives you 10 profiles for only $25/month.

 It’s not hard to see that Sprout's Standard plan is overpriced.
-However, this plan is still the software's best entry point, and the best option for small businesses (relative to the other tiers).
-However, due to its steep price point, there are better options out there for small businesses – starting with Hootsuite’s cheaper tiers.
+However, this plan is still the software's best entry point, and the best option for small businesses interested in Sprout (relative to the other tiers).
+Ultimately, due to its steep price point, there are better value options out there for small businesses.

 Standard Plan Features